 - If your succulent is not producing flowers

 - If your succulent is growing at a slower rate than expected for the season (only during the fall and spring)

 - Look out for succulents that look malnourished

 California sunset succulents thrive in porous sandy soil.
-Using a dense potting soil is not appropriate for succulents as it will hold too much water and drown your succulent, or worse, cause its roots to rot.
+Using dense potting soil is not appropriate for succulents as it will hold too much water and drown your succulent, or worse, cause its roots to rot.
 Well-draining soil is key for your succulent's survival.